Give feedback on beta

 Transparency

 This charity is up-to-date on the ACNC, and has financial reports available.
 It has recent and historic annual reports available on its website.
-It has a privacy policy available.
+It does not have a privacy policy available.

 Finances